Self-driving cars are cool, but what about the self-driving data centre?

 The term ‘data deluge' no longer encapsulates the scale of what we're facing.
 To prepare for the self-driving era, we must get closer to realising what I like to call the ‘self-driving data center'.
 With every new advance across IT automation, converged and software-defined infrastructure, containers and VMs, we move towards a powerful technology future that keeps pace with expanding data needs.

 Take self-driving cars, for example, which are going to churn through an absolutely staggering amount of data.
 A Mercedes AMG Petronas Formula One car already has hundreds of sensors that transmit a whopping 12,000 data feeds with every lap.
 When autonomous cars must navigate unpredictable environments beyond the race track, and make split-second decisions, the implications are far more profound.

-If businesses are going to take advantage of disruptive new technologies, it's become increasingly clear that we're going to need a data centre that eliminates as many manual operations as possible.
-The self-driving data centre uses data to become smarter every day, is upgraded, managed, and maintained by software, and is inherently simple and predictable.
+If businesses are going to take advantage of disruptive new technologies, it's become increasingly clear that we're going to need a data center that eliminates as many manual operations as possible.
+The self-driving data center uses data to become smarter every day, is upgraded, managed, and maintained by software, and is inherently simple and predictable.

-The self-driving data centre is self-managing, self-optimising, and self-restoring.
+The self-driving data center is self-managing, self-optimising, and self-restoring.
 I may be a bit of a geek, but that sounds much cooler than self-driving cars to me.